IBM/SalesEnablement-test-repo/docs/VMWaaS/VMwaaS-st/Managing/ManagingSite.md

 Notice that the Delete instance option is not enabled.
 A site cannot be deleted unless all associated virtual data centers (VDCs) are removed.

 6. Click the **Refresh** option.

+Refreshing the page will query the backend services and refresh all the data on the page.
+In this case, no changes have occurred, so you will not see any changes.

 7. Click the **Infrastructure** tab.

 The details of the cluster created when the the site was provisioned is shown here.